skamalj/kinesis-yugabyte-grafana/Readme.md

 ## Kinesis Analytics
 Create studio application and open it in zeppelin.
 I had used scaling configuration as Parallelism = 8 and Parallelism Per KPU = 2

 The code is available in "resources/kinesis_analytics.txt".
 Copy this content to studio note.
+Make sure to update **aws.region** in the queries

 ## Deploy Lambda and Streams
 Use below commands to deploy Lambda and Streams (from root directory)